The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Introduction

 Estimating the optimal dynamic treatment rule (ODTR) for a given population offers a formal approach for learning about heterogeneous treatment effects and developing such a strategy.
-A dynamic treatment rule can be thought of as a rule or algorithm where the input is subject characteristics and the output is an individualized treatment choice for each subject \citep{bembom2007practical, van2007causal, robins1986new, chakraborty2013statistical}.
-An optimal dynamic treatment rule (also known as an optimal treatment regime, optimal strategy, individualized treatment rule, optimal policy, etc.) is the dynamic treatment rule that yields the best overall subject outcomes \citep{murphy2003optimal, robins2004optimal}.
-In our criminal justice example, a dynamic treatment rule takes as input subject characteristics such as age, criminal history, and education level and outputs a treatment decision -- either CBT or TAU.
+A dynamic treatment rule can be thought of as a rule or algorithm where the input is participant characteristics and the output is an individualized treatment choice for each person \citep{bembomvdL2007practical, van2007causal, robins1986new, chakraborty2013statistical}.
+An ODTR (also known as an optimal treatment regime, optimal strategy, individualized treatment rule, optimal policy, etc.) is the dynamic treatment rule that yields the best overall participant outcomes \citep{murphy2003optimal, robins2004optimal}.
+In our criminal justice example, a dynamic treatment rule takes as input participant characteristics such as age, criminal history, and education level and outputs a treatment decision -- either CBT or TAU.
 The ODTR is the dynamic treatment rule under which the highest proportion of patients are not re-arrested.
-It is the most effective and, if one incorporates cost or constraints on resources \citep{luedtke2016optimal}, efficient way of allocating the interventions at our disposal based on measured subject characteristics.
+It is the most effective and, if one incorporates cost or constraints on resources \citep{luedtke2016optimal}, efficient way of allocating the interventions at our disposal based on measured individual characteristics.

 There have been major advances in estimating the ODTR within the fields of statistics and computer science, with important extensions to the case where treatment decisions are made at multiple points in time.
 Regression-based approaches, such as Q-learning, learn the ODTR by modeling the outcome regression (i.e., the expected outcome given treatment and covariates) directly \citep{murphy2003optimal, laber2014interactive, schulte2014q, moodie2012q, qian2011performance}.
 Robins and Murphy developed methods of estimating the ODTR by modeling blip-to-reference functions (i.e., the strata-specific effect of the observed treatment versus control) and regret functions (i.e., the strata-specific loss incurred when given the optimal treatment versus the observed treatment), respectively \citep{murphy2003optimal, robins2004optimal, moodie2007demystifying}.
 Direct-estimation approaches to learning the ODTR, such as outcome weighted learning (OWL), aim to search among a large class of candidate rules for the one that yields the best expected outcome \citep{zhao2012estimating, zhang2012estimating, zhao2015new}.
 These are examples of broad classes of ODTR estimators; within and outside of them there has been a proliferation of methods to estimate the ODTR (see \cite{kosorok2019precision, kosorok2015adaptive, zhao2014estimation} for reviews of the state of the art in estimating ODTRs and precision medicine).